zwwang98/simulated-processor/README.md

   - Two tests have been disabled **AND MUST BE RE-ENABLED BEFORE GRADING**
   - For more details, read `answer/QUESTIONS.md`
 - Ensure that your solution passes all of the included tests
-- Ensure that your solution does not leak any memory
 - Ensure that your solution is _cleanly formatted_ and _well-documented_ as the
   tests are a smaller part of your grade than before
 - No, seriously, look at `answer/QUESTIONS.md` early and often